shakacode/react_on_rails/docs/basics/recommended-project-structure.md

   │   └── hello-world-bundle.js
 ```

-The problems with this structure and using rails/webpacker to configure Webpack for you:

-1. No support for different entry points for server rendering.
-2. Webpacker adds an extra layer of abstraction over Webpack, which you probably don't want.

-This default rails/webpacker configuration is used for the generator because:

-1. Minimizes the amount of generated code to get up and running with React on Rails.
-2. Good enough for very simple projects.
-3. Configuration of Webpack is not the goal of this library, React on Rails.

-Thus, the generator structure and using rails/webpacker for Webpack configuration **is not recommended** for any commercial projects, especially those that will use server rendering.
-Instead, the recommended structure is shown in this example app: [github.com/shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial) and described below.
+However, you may wish to move all your client side files to a single directory called something like `/client`.

-## Steps to convert from the generator defaults to use the recommended `/client` directory structure.
+## Steps to convert from the generator defaults to use a `/client` directory structure.

 1. Move the directory: